benedikt-voelkel/RootDictMacroReproducer/README.md

 $INSTALLDIR/bin/executable $SOURCEDIR/macros/macro1.C "myFunc()"

 # Fails e.g. with
-# error: no type named 'func' in namespace 'namespaceA::namespaceB'
+# error: no type named 'func' in namespace 'base::othernamespace'
 ```

 ### The inconsitency

-Open `$SOURCEDIR/macros/macro1.C` and uncomment the line `namespaceA::namespaceB::A object;`.
+Open `$SOURCEDIR/macros/macro1.C` and uncomment the line `base::othernamespace::A any;`.
 Now, running the executable again leads to the expected behaviour.

 That points to the fact that something is inconsistent with the library loading on the ROOT side.

 ## Overall code structure